 - Library Guide for The Study of Islam and Islamic Civilization: http://davidson.libguides.com/islamicstudies

 NOTE: Put together with the help of able and dedicated librarians this is a good place to begin your research on Islam at Davidson College.

 - Mr. James Sponsel, Information Literacy Librarian firstname.lastname@example.org

 - Research librarian available to help you locate sources, cite them, install Zotero (citation engine), and other research needs.

 - Mr. Brian Little, Technology Support Analyst email@example.com

 - Available for any assistance in technology.
 Help can also be sought from peer Media Tutors in Studio D in library from 8-11 pm, Sun-Thurs.
 (Times may have changed)

 - Peer writing coaches who can help you at any stage of the writing process.

 - Speaking Center: https://www.davidson.edu/offices/ctl/students/speaking-center

-Note: Basic writing and speaking skills are generally necessary in all courses.
-You are therefore strongly encouraged to consult writing and speaking centers for your assignments and class presentations.
+Note: Basic writing and speaking skills are generally necessary in all my courses.
+You may therefore consider the writing and speaking centers to help you in your assignments and class presentations.
 Look up the links above for more information on the services they provide.